Backhousia myrtifolia: Common diseases and cultivation options

-B. myrtifolia species is fast-growing (as measured by plant biomass, leaf area and leaf biomass per plant) under ideal conditions, which includes fertile soil, high irradiance levels and sufficient water supplies.
+B. myrtifolia is fast-growing (as measured by plant biomass, leaf area and leaf biomass per plant) under ideal conditions, which includes fertile soil, high irradiance levels and sufficient water supplies.
 Maximum growth is achieved in the presence of oxygen-rich air (minimal carbon or nitric oxide pollutants) as well as nutrient-abundant soil, rich in micro-organism and mineral diversity.
-In addition to this B.myrtifolia tolerates drought, periods of inundation and repeated root disturbance, meaning that they are capable of flourishing in areas that experience constant temperature, and weather fluctuations.
+In addition to this B. myrtifolia tolerates drought, periods of inundation and repeated root disturbance, meaning that they are capable of flourishing in areas that experience constant temperature, and weather fluctuations.
 Therefore, this plant is suitable for cultivation in both domestic and commercial Australian environments (gardens or on footpaths) in both tropical (higher rainfall) and coastal climates.
 In these urban settings Backhousia myrtifolia has an average life expectancy of 60 years, requiring very little maintenance, presuming it receives consistently high sunlight levels.
 This is ideal for domestic governments and councils, since it minimises the costs associated with plant watering, trimming and root clearance.

 Post-harvest browning syndrome

 However, despite these seemingly ideal properties for domestic cultivation, the species is particularly susceptible to a condition termed "post-harvest browning syndrome", which involves the discolouration, browning and wilting of the plant's stereotypically dark green leaves.
-This browning syndrome was first documented between July to September 2008, on a 4-year stock of B. myrtifolia plants located at the University of Queensland.
-The discolouration was visible initially as small black dots on the surface of the leaves, progressing later into larger brown stained regions.
-This condition affected, approximately 30% of the harvested plants, signifying it infects populations of {B. myrtifolia randomly, in non-specific quantities.
+This browning syndrome was first documented between July and September 2008, on a 4-year stock of B. myrtifolia plants located at the University of Queensland.
+The discoloration was visible initially as small black dots on the surface of the leaves, progressing later into larger brown stained regions.
+This condition affected approximately 30% of the harvested plants, signifying it infects populations of B. myrtifolia randomly, in non-specific quantities.

 Although research is still being conducted into its causes, "post-harvest browning syndrome" has been attributed to two primary factors: